On Wednesday the 8th of April, we were invited along to the Guildhall in Central London for the launch of an all new Phantom 3 range

 Frame Differences And Electronic Upgrades

 The quadcopters have had a few cosmetic changes from their previous iteration.
-The arm stickers are now either in gold to denote the Professional model, or silver for the Advanced edition.
+The arm stickers are now either in gold to denote the Professional model

 This palette continues with the new relief name placards attached above the USB ports on the front.